browserengineering/book/book/visual-effects.md

             display_list.append(DrawRRect(rect, radius, bgcolor))
 ```

-In this way, one advantage of using Skia is that, since it is also
+After all, one advantage of using Skia is that, since it is also used
-used in the Chrome browser, we know it has fast, built-in support for
+in the Chrome browser, we know it has fast, built-in support for all
-all of the shapes we might need.
+of the shapes we might need.

 Pixels, Color, Raster
 =====================